Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables

+We further sought for supports from physical proximity information captured from the same system.
+We specifically explored the actual physical distance structure of the \methodname{} edges based on an external Hi-C data of K562 cells \citep{rao20143d}.
 A/B compartments, which form large genomic territories with relatively high (A) or low (B) gene expression compared to other territories, constitute a class of chromatin domain compartmentalization \citep{lieberman2009comprehensive}.
-Consistent with recent findings \citep{zufferey2021systematic} that co-regulation within chromatin domains is more prevalent among lowly expressed or less efficiently transcribed genes, as well as evidence that closed chromatin regions exhibit elevated co-methylation across loci \citep{fortin2015reconstructing}, we observed that the overall edge signal from \methodname{}, with compartments learned from Hi-C data, was significantly higher in the B compartment than in the A compartment ($p < 5 \times 10^{-3}$).
+Consistent with recent findings \citep{zufferey2021systematic} that co-regulation within chromatin domains is more prevalent among lowly expressed or less efficiently transcribed genes, as well as evidence that closed chromatin regions exhibit elevated co-methylation across loci \citep{fortin2015reconstructing}, we observed that the overall edge signal from \methodname{} was significantly higher in the B compartment than in the A compartment ($p < 5 \times 10^{-3}$).
 Furthermore, among the gene pairs with Transcription Start Site (TSS) distance less than 2 Mega base pairs (Mb), we checked how many of the parent genes are within the same Topologically Associating Domain (TAD), a contiguous regions of genome within which chromatin interactions are enriched \citep{dixon2012topological}.
 We investigated the proportion of such regulatory genes in the gene pairs called as significant by \methodname{}'s online FDR procedure in comparison to those in the gene pairs called as not significant.
-This comparison yielded that those genes within \methodname{} significant edges show significantly higher proportion ($p<10^{-3}$) than the other set of genes (\textbf{Fig.}~\ref{fig:k562_intra}c).
-Furthermore, those regulatory genes called by \methodname{} showed significantly higher proportion ($p<10^{-3}$) than the ones called by INSPRE and Naive GLM, while the proportion of INSPRE showed no significant difference compared to that of the gene pairs randomly selected (\textbf{Fig.}~\ref{fig:k562_intra}c).
+This comparison yielded that those genes within \methodname{} edges show significantly higher proportion ($p<10^{-3}$) than the other set of genes (\textbf{Fig.}~\ref{fig:k562_intra}c).
+This aligns with recent findings that genes sharing a TAD exhibit elevated regulatory similarity \citep{liang2025tracing}, a phenomenon attributed to TADs acting as physical constraints on phase-separated transcriptional condensates (TC) to amplify the local sharing of regulatory machinery \citep{hnisz2017phase, boija2018transcription}.
+Furthermore, experimentally disrupting these TCs weakens TAD boundary insulation, confirming their structural-functional interdependence \citep{gamliel2022long}.
+The \methodname{} edges also showed significantly higher proportion ($p<10^{-3}$) than the ones called by INSPRE and Naive GLM, while the proportion of INSPRE showed no significant difference compared to that of the gene pairs randomly selected (\textbf{Fig.}~\ref{fig:k562_intra}c).